-- Chip identity data (only byte 1 of the Chip Identification Data corresponding to the Platform Identifier): 0x16 and byte 31 to 34 for the IC Firmware version: 80.100.17.3

-AMD Version Information : 01510001
+- Chip identity data (only byte 1 of the Chip Identification Data corresponding to the Platform Identifier): 0x16 - AMD Version Information : 01510001

 Held in NVM.
 AMD version for IDMotionV2 is 0151v001 and has been allocated by MAOSCO and is a constant defined in the source code.